Constellation Data Transmission Protocol#

 • Data messages contain sequential data recorded by the sending CDTP host.

-• End-of-run messages mark the end of a measurement by the sending CMDP host.
+• End-of-run messages mark the end of a measurement by the sending CDTP host.

 Implementation#